History of Bangladesh: Europeans in Bengal

 In 1517, the Portuguese installed an outpost at Chittagong.
 A Portuguese settlement was also created at Satgaon.
 In 1579, with a land grant from Akbar, the Portuguese created another station at Hooghly.
 The Portuguese traded and proselytised until 1632 when they were expelled by Shah Jahan, who allowed them to re-enter in the next year.
 The hostility towards them was a consequence of piracy by the Portuguese and Maghs.
 By 1651 the British obtained control of Hooghly.
 The Portuguese presence came to an end.

 The Portuguese had traded through the government but other European powers traded through companies instead.
 A Dutch station was established at Chinsura but the Dutch directed their interests to Ceylon and Southeast Asia.
 In 1825, they exchanged Chinsura with the British for posts in Southeast Asia.
 In 1755, a Danish station was established at Serampore.
 In 1845, the British bought it.
 The French Company lasted longer.
 Their position was second to the British.
 The latter overtook the French.
 The first British factory was established in 1608 in western India.
 Soon afterwards the British entered Bengal.

 The British founded factories in Balasore, Cossimbazar, Dhaka, Hooghly and Patna.
 In 1681, a "presidency" was established.
 In 1690, Job Charnock established Calcutta.
 During this time the British came into conflict with Bengal's Mughal governors.
 In 1652, the British had been exempted from customs payments in exchange for giving yearly sums to the nawab.
 But the nawab foisted fees upon them, which the British opposed.
 The British met the nawab Shaista Khan in Dhaka in 1652 and secured the exemption again.

 British trading activities expanded during Shaista Khan's administration.
 Alivardi Khan disliked the British and French plans to secure their possessions.
-Alivardi Khan disputed the British application of Emperor Fakukhsiyar's order which had allowed the British unfettered trading privileges in the Mughal empire.
-Alivardi Khan was perturbed by the stipulation in the order which provided the British with tax exemptions on the transportation of goods.
-This meant lower revenues for Alivardi Khan.
+Alivardi Khan disputed the British application of Emperor Farruukhsiyar's order which had allowed the British unfettered trading privileges in the Mughal empire, as their tax exemptions meant lower revenues for Alivardi Khan.